-With the benefit of hindsight, you are able to see that what the governing body taught over all those years was not truth, not always, and that at any point in time there was really no guarantee that it was the truth, and if you accepted what they were teaching you at any given time—if you believed it was true—in very little time at all you found it was no longer true—and if it wasn’t true, what was it?
-And so the governing body, while perhaps teaching some things that are true, have also taught falsehood, over and over and over again—and over and over again you accepted it as truth and taught it to other people.
+With the benefit of hindsight, you are able to see that what the governing body taught over all those years was not the truth, not always, and that at any point in time, there was really no guarantee that it was the truth, and if you accepted what they were teaching you at any given time—if you believed it was true—in very little time at all you found it was no longer true—and if it wasn’t true, what was it?
+The governing body, while perhaps teaching some things that are true, has also taught falsehood, over and over and over again.
+These are the “truths” you accepted and taught to other people.

-For me, truth really does matter and realising that I didn’t believe 100% of what I was expected to believe and teach as a Jehovah’s Witness brought me to the conclusion that I really could no longer be a Witness, and so I ask you, What will you do?
+For me, truth really does matter.
+Realising that I didn’t believe 100% of what I was expected to believe and teach as a Jehovah’s Witness brought me to the conclusion that I could no longer be a Witness.
+So I ask you, What will you do?
 Will you remain associated with a religious group that teaches things that time and time again turn out to be false?
 Or will you stand up for the truth?